nikitalokhmachev-ai/radio-map-estimation-public/README.md

 4. In order to visualize results, run the <b>Visualize Results.ipynb</b> notebook.

 The paths in every notebook have to be changed according to your file structure.

+## References

+The code to generate the dataset as well as the dataset itself have been taken from [deep-autoencoders-cartography](https://github.com/fachu000/deep-autoencoders-cartography).

 ## Warining